jingjipan/revuhub/Iteration_0_Planning.md

 * why the project is valuable
 * the success criteria that indicate the goal(s) of the project

+> summary overall scope of project(including who the user are, and why we designed it)

+`253/500 words:`

+The Movie Reviewer is an APP for help user find best film.
+The reason we designed this APP is collecting people who already watch a movie and leave the comment for the film, and show these comment to other user, that help people distinguish which movie is good which is suit them.

+Just bring the pleasure of feeling, Movie Reviewer help you find the best movie.
+You can review movie brief introduction, trailers and other information like director, writers, stars.
+Also you can see the film rating and comments from other users.
+Base these rating and comment, you can find best film you like.
+After watch film, you can leave your comment of the movie and rating the film.

+For all user who want to overview a movie before walk-in to cinema, user can search the movie before watch it.
+This application will show many other user’s rating and comments, these information can help user find which is the best movie.
+User can also leave a rating and comments after watch the film.

+Sometimes, user just want find a good movie for weekend, user can browse top-rated movies or browse movies by category, save time to watch a good film not spend time to watch a boring film.
+Also user can create an account in this APP, and add movie in his own Favorites List.
+Easy to find the movie information next time.

 > Why the project is valuable